jhideki/palworld-api/README.md

 ### PRs
 Please follow these steps

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+1. Create a new branch for your feature or bug fix.
-3. Make your changes and create PR
+2. Make your changes and create PR
-4. I'll review the PR and once it gets merged an automatic build will start and deploy to google cloud
+3. I'll review the PR and once it gets merged an automatic build will start and deploy to google cloud